-In 2019, we created MHAB Marketplace with intent to help reduce the stigma of addiction, and to give people a way to express themselves, celebrate their recovery, or support a loved one's recovery journey.
+In 2020, we created MHAB Marketplace with intent to help reduce the stigma of addiction, and to give people a way to express themselves, celebrate their recovery, or support a loved one's recovery journey.
 Our collections are designed by people in recovery at MHAB, and made to empower recovering people.
-The products we offer are produced locally, and our shipments are fulfilled right next door to the MHAB Life Skills Campus.
 A percentage of profits are donated to United Way, and the rest are reinvested into MHAB so that we can continue our mission of supporting our recovery community.
 P.S.
 All of our models are in recovery!

 The MHAB Mike character represents the story of Mike's decades-long recovery journey, and the values of our brand.
 Even if he doesn't look just like you, he's shared a similar experience, and like the other folks working at MHAB, knows the hard work that recovery takes.

 We believe that a strong sense of community has an invaluable impact on wellbeing, inside and outside of recovery.
 Our involvement with several local partner organizations, and our day-to-day support for our residents helps strengthen that sense of community.
 We strive for inclusivity, and open our doors to anyone who comes to us for guidance or support.

 We strive for benevolence in all that we do, including the community dinners we host, the supportive housing we offer, and the pathways to an improved quality of life we create for our residents and visitors.
 We also donate a percentage of our profits from MHAB Marketplace to United Way.